SoftUni-Internal/interactive-content/EN/00-Final-Exam/03-Problem-04.md

 The amount of cookies is **10%** of the total food eaten for the day.

-Your function should print **statistics about the amount of cookies they ate**.
+Your program should print **statistics about the amount of cookies they ate**.

 - What **percentage** of total food they ate.